Ocean Technology and Engineering

 Ocean technology and engineering is a diverse area of oceanographic science and engages staff from a range of disciplines including engineering, chemistry and marine science.
-The NOC is extremely collaborative and is always seeking new partnerships with academia and industry for commercialisation of existing products and for new R&D. Our six areas of technology development focus on differing aspects in the creation of new technologies and tools to aid in oceanographic science.
+The NOC is extremely collaborative and is always seeking new partnerships with academia and industry for commercialisation of existing products and for new R&D. Our four areas of technology development focus on differing aspects in the creation of new technologies and tools to aid in oceanographic science.

-Multidisciplinary projects within ocean technology and engineering research at NOC focus on engineering of meteorology systems, integrating all the sensor research strands for ocean technology and engineering through the delivery of numerous research projects.
+Multidisciplinary projects within ocean technology and engineering research at the NOC focus on engineering of meteorology systems, integrating all the sensor research strands for ocean technology and engineering through the delivery of numerous research projects.
 Activity includes systems design, prototype manufacture, proof of concept systems testing and method optimisation to meet a performance target.
 NOC scientists working on multidisciplinary projects have the expertise to undertake the final integration of early production systems, prior to demonstration deployments.

 Scientists and engineers involved with electronics and software are experts in designing high accuracy, low power measurement and control systems for deployment in harsh environments.
 Designs are bespoke and are created to fit the application.
 NOC has a large client base including scientists and engineers internal and external to the Natural Environmental Research Council to provide custom solutions to diverse scientific requirements.

 Work has been undertaken to create ground based remote sensing software.
 Development of a novel, robust algorithm has enabled extraction of meaningful ocean measurements from remotely sensed data such as marine radar or cameras.